 Lithium batteries as found in laptops, mobile phones and other portable electronic devices, are now considered dangerous items, and may not be found in checked baggage.

-Consult the document "Information for Airline passengers on Lithium Batteries"for more information.
+Consult the document for more information.

 Carriage of damaged, defective or recalled battery or device in not authorized in passengers baggage.